 Firstly, let’s talk about the similarities between Counselling and Psychotherapy.
 There are many similarities between counselling and psychotherapy, and even with the distinction, counselling often includes some psychotherapy and psychotherapy often includes some counselling.
 Similarities include:

-While mental health professionals with more advanced degrees (eg. psychology PhD or PsyD) are more likely to provide psychotherapy, the same provider may do both types of therapy.
+While mental health professionals with more advanced degrees (e.g., psychology PhD or PsyD) are more likely to provide psychotherapy, the same provider may do both types of therapy.
 However, there are some key differences between these providers.

-A “Counsellor” is also commonly known as an “Advisor”.
-Counselling consultation is short-term (typically 1 day to less than 6 months), and deals with present issues that are easily resolved on the conscious level.
+A “counsellor” is also commonly known as an “advisor”.
+Counselling consultation is short-term (typically 1 day to less than 6 months) and deals with present issues that are easily resolved on the conscious level.
 In other words, counselling is more concerned with practical or immediate issues and outcomes.
 Counselling normally helps a client process powerful emotions such as grief or anger, deal with immediate causes of stress and anxiety, clarify values and identify options when making important personal or professional decisions, manage conflicts within relationships, develop better interpersonal and communication skills, or intentionally change unproductive thoughts and behaviours.

-Psychotherapy, on the other hand, typically deals with longer-term treatment (more than 3 months to even 10 years) that focuses more on gaining insight into chronic physical and emotional problems.
-Psychotherapy intensively and extensively examines a person’s psychological history and an evolutionary process that helps a person look at long-standing attitudes, thoughts, and behaviours that have resulted in the current quality of one’s life and relationships.
+On the other hand, psychotherapy, typically deals with longer-term treatment (more than 3 months to even 10 years) that focuses more on gaining insight into chronic physical and emotional problems.
+Psychotherapy intensively and extensively examines a person’s psychological history and an evolutionary process that helps a person look at long-standing attitudes, thoughts, and behaviors that have resulted in the current quality of one’s life and relationships.
 It goes much deeper to uncover the root causes of problems, resulting in more dramatic changes in perspective regarding oneself, one’s life experience, and the world in general.
 Ultimately, psychotherapy aims to empower the individual by freeing him/her from the grip of unconscious triggers or impulses through increased self-awareness.

 Thinking of further study or switching career to the mental health industry?
 Aventis School of Management offers working professionals a range of Masters and Graduate Diploma Programme in Psychology.
 The programmes are designed to provide candidates with an in-depth understanding of the human mind and behaviour, which forms a critical foundation of Psychology, providing skill sets that are invaluable in discerning human behaviours.